How to Set Up and Use Screen Sharing on Mac (2026 Guide)

-Screen sharing on Mac lets you view and control another Mac remotely, but Apple keeps this feature turned off by default.
-We tested the setup process on a MacBook Air running macOS Sonoma 14.4 and an iMac on Ventura 13.6, and both took under 2 minutes to configure.
+Screen sharing on Mac lets you view and control another Mac’s desktop from your own keyboard, but Apple ships the feature off by default.
+We tested it on a MacBook Air M2 running macOS Sonoma 14.4 and an iMac on Ventura 13.6, and both Macs were ready to share within a couple of minutes.
+This guide covers the System Settings toggle, the Finder and VNC connection paths, the four most common reasons connections fail, and the cross-platform alternatives worth using.

-- Both Macs must be on the same local network (or use a VPN)
+- Both Macs must sit on the same local network unless a VPN tunnel connects them

-- Built-in viewer supports clipboard sharing, quality controls, and multi-display switching
+- The built-in viewer supports clipboard sharing, Adaptive or Full quality, and multi-monitor switching

 #How Do You Enable Screen Sharing on Mac?

-The setting lives in a different place depending on your macOS version.
-On macOS Ventura (13) and later, Apple moved sharing options into System Settings rather than the old System Preferences panel.
+The setting location depends on your macOS version.
+On macOS Ventura (13) and later, Apple moved sharing options into System Settings instead of the older System Preferences panel.

-For macOS Sonoma / Ventura (13+): Open System Settings from the Apple menu, go to General > Sharing, and toggle Screen Sharing to on.
-Click the info button (i) next to it to choose which users can access your Mac.
-The whole thing takes about 30 seconds.
+For macOS Sonoma and Ventura (13+): Open System Settings from the Apple menu, go to General > Sharing, and toggle Screen Sharing on.
+Click the info button next to it to choose which users can access your Mac.
+The toggle takes about 30 seconds end-to-end.

 For macOS Monterey (12) and earlier: Open System Preferences, click Sharing, and check the box next to Screen Sharing.